-Domestic flights to Tasmania are readily available with Qantas, Virgin Australia, Jetstar and Tiger Airways.
+Post Covid-19 times, domestic flights to Tasmania will be readily available with Qantas, Virgin Australia, Jetstar and Tiger Airways.
 Most international flights arrive via the larger Australian cities like Brisbane, Sydney and Melbourne.
 However, many Australians choose to travel to Tasmania by the Spirit of Tasmania ferry and take their caravan or motorhome on their Tasmania holiday.
 International visitors can easily pick up a rental car from airports or various locations across Tasmania.

 Tasmania Myths Debunked

 Here we will dispel five common myths about Tasmania.
 Perhaps it will encourage you to explore Australia’s less explored state.
 There is a world of wonder waiting down there for you.
 Do not pass up an extraordinary opportunity to holiday in Tassie!

 For many years Tasmania has been seen as a retirement village state.
 Long been thought of as the place where older Australian’s go when they are at the end of their working life.
 But there is much more to this tiny state than just that.
 Tasmania has a thriving economy, and an ageing population is certainly not on the cards!
 Demographers have proven that the majority of people moving to Tasmania are between 25 and 29 years of age.
 The next closest group is 30 to 34-year olds.

 While there is still a significant number of older Australians in Tasmania, around 20% of the population is over 65, it is far from a retirement state.
 A younger demographic is migrating to the area, and with it comes new jobs and opportunities.
 Tassies tourism caters for all age groups, and its diversity is why Tasmania is a great place for anyone to visit, including families and younger Australians.
 There are activities for all ages and a wide range of accommodation to cater to all needs.
 So, do not think of Tasmania as a place for older Australians, think of it as a new destination to explore!